 The tote bag is designed to fit the AeroPress original coffee maker along with its accessories.
 You can also use it for the AeroPress Go travel coffee maker.
 This is a great accessory for travelers, campers, and hikers.

 Both the AeroPress original and AeroPress Go come with 350 paper filters, obviously enough for quite a lot of coffee brewing!
+The AeroPress Clear comes with 100 paper filters.
 It’s also possible to re-use these filters.

 However, at some point they will run out, at which point you can buy some new filters if you want to stick with paper filters.

-AeroPress filters are widely available, and the AeroPress Go and AeroPress original both use the same size and type of filter.
+AeroPress filters are widely available, and all versions of AeroPress use the same size and type of filter.
 You can buy AeroPress filters online here.

 If you are just heading out for a day hike or a road trip, then you might consider an insulated flask for carrying hot water.
 These flasks can normally keep boiling water at a high temperature for a number of hours, meaning you don’t need to carry a water heater with you.